Raikryu/himark-challenge/dashboard/src/radar-chart.md

       return `Prioritize ${metrics[mostCommonIssue].displayName} repairs across ${affectedCount} of ${totalCount} selected districts, with immediate focus on ${mostDamaged.name} which has the highest overall damage score of ${mostDamaged.score.toFixed(1)}/10.
 Coordinated response teams should be deployed to address this common critical issue.`;
     } else {
-      // If no critical issues, recommend based on highest damage district return `Focus resources on ${mostDamaged.name} district which has the highest overall damage score of ${mostDamaged.score.toFixed(1)}/10.
+      return `Focus resources on ${mostDamaged.name} district which has the highest overall damage score of ${mostDamaged.score.toFixed(1)}/10.
 Other selected districts show less severe damage but should be monitored.
 Regular assessment of infrastructure across all districts is recommended.`;
     }
   }